-California Scholarships and Financial Aid for All Students
+California Scholarships and Financial Aid

 Thinking about going to college can be discouraging when faced with the dilemma of figuring out how to pay tuition and other expenses.
 Whether you are a working adult or a high school graduate applying for the first time, or a returning student hoping to finish up a degree, there are many financial aid programs available in the state of California.
 Students can seek federal, state and university grants, scholarships, work-study programs, and loans.

 California scholarships are based on financial need, merit, community service, and other factors.
 There are also many California financial aid programs for students with financial need.
 These are based on the student’s income, their parent’s income, as well as the student’s cumulative grade point average, and academic progress.

 The Most Common Financial Aid Programs in California